yhs666/mc-docs.zh-cn/articles/sql-data-warehouse/sql-data-warehouse-query-visual-studio.md

 ms.contentlocale: zh-CN
 ms.lasthandoff: 07/05/2017
 ---
-# 使用 Visual Studio 和 SSDT 连接到 SQL 数据仓库
+# <a name="connect-to-sql-data-warehouse-with-visual-studio-and-ssdt"></a>使用 Visual Studio 和 SSDT 连接到 SQL 数据仓库
-<a id="connect-to-sql-data-warehouse-with-visual-studio-and-ssdt" class="xliff"></a>

 <!--Not Availabel in [Power BI](sql-data-warehouse-get-started-visualize-with-power-bi.md)-->
 <!--Not Availabel in [Azure Machine Learning](sql-data-warehouse-get-started-analyze-with-azure-machine-learning.md)-->